LOADING ...

 And finally I got the brilliant one day

-To all the greatest bluegrass song titles in the world
+To take all the bluegrass song titles in the world

 'The Widow'

-was a bluegrass band, I was in, in College Station, Texas
+Which was a bluegrass band, I was in, in Station, Texas

-And one weekend on a of cheap amphetamines
+And one on a handful of cheap amphetamines

 We to go to Crockett, Texas

-We could play than anybody in the competition
+We could play faster than anybody in the

 The other two took first and third, respectively

-I met some and went off into the night
+I met some friends and went off into the

 In the cold, gray light of dawn, as the bluegrass say